 3. How are MPIs or urgency motions submitted?

-Under standing order 75 proposals are delivered in writing to the President after 8.30 am but not later than 12.30 pm on a sitting day.
+Under standing order 75 proposals are delivered in writing to the President after 8.30 am but not later than 12.30 pm on the relevant sitting day.
 Proformas for these proposals are available online and in the Pocket Guide to Senate Procedure.
 The proposal must be signed by the senator concerned and delivered in hard copy to SG 105.

 If more than one proposal is submitted, the first proposal received is reported by the President.
 If more than one proposal is submitted simultaneously, the proposal to be reported is determined by lot, with the proposal that remains in the ballot box being the one that is reported by the President.